rennai455/sunday10augCRM/README.md

 Prometheus counter `rate_limit_blocked_total{route,type}` increments on 429 responses from the rate limiter (types: `api`, `auth`).
 Use this for alerting on abuse or misconfiguration.

+### MFA & account recovery

+- Admins provision TOTP for any user via `POST /api/admin/users/:id/totp/setup`.
+Secrets are encrypted at rest with `TOTP_ENCRYPTION_KEY` and recovery codes are hashed.
+- When a user with MFA enabled signs in, `/api/auth/login` returns `{ requiresTotp: true, challengeToken }`; the client must finish authentication with `/api/auth/totp/verify` (rate-limited to 5 attempts every 5 minutes).
+- Password resets use signed, single-use tokens: `POST /api/auth/password-reset/request` queues a token, and `POST /api/auth/password-reset/confirm` rotates the password.
+All actions are written to `audit_log`.

 ### Rate limiting configuration

 Tune rate limits via env vars (defaults in parentheses):